mega-dean/hallowdale/README.md

 ### Configuration

-There is currently no menu for rebinding keys, but they can be overridden by placing a file at `config/keybinds.json` and restarting the game.
-See `config/keybinds.json.example` for an example.
+There is currently no menu for rebinding keys, but they can be overridden by placing a file at `config/key_overrides.json` and restarting the game.
+Gamepad buttons can be rebound with a file at `config/button_overrides.json`, using button names for a Playstation controller.
+See `config/key_overrides.json.example` and `config/button_overrides.json.example` for examples.

-Only keyboard input is supported, but gamepad support will be added once I get a gamepad to test with.

 None of the other settings (like fps) are configurable yet.